Jooho/ansible-cheat-sheet/ansible-playbooks/ansible-playbook-deploy-ocp-on-rhev/docs/bg-upgrade.md

        1. In order to update your S2I-based applications, you must manually trigger a new build of those applications after importing the new images using oc start-build <app-name>.

 6. Evacuating and Decommissioning Blue Nodes
+   1. Make Green nodes scheduable
-   1. Filter out masters.
+   2. Filter out masters.
-   2. Evacuate pods in blue nodes
+   3. Evacuate pods in blue nodes
-   3. Check Green node.
+   4. Check Green node.
 If no issue occured, delete blue nodes.
 If it happens, it will roll back to blue node.

 ## Detail Steps: ##